gpaolino/MERNapp/README.md

 Follow these steps to set up the Node.JS API on the server and configure NGINX to enable access to it.

-Clone the Node.JS + MongoDB API project into the /opt/backend directory with the following command sudo git clone https://github.com/gpaolino/MyServiceBuddy.git /opt/
+Clone the Node.JS + MongoDB API project into the /opt/backend directory with the following command: sudo git clone https://github.com/gpaolino/MyServiceBuddy.git /opt/

-Navigate into the back-end directory and install all required npm packages with the following  command cd /opt/backend && sudo npm install
+Navigate into the back-end directory and install all required npm packages with the following command: cd /opt/backend && sudo npm install

-Create the .env files for production configurations
+Create the .env files for production configurations: sudo vi /opt/backend/.env

-Start the API using the PM2 process manager with the following command sudo pm2 start server.js
+Start the API using the PM2 process manager with the following command: sudo pm2 start server.js

 The API is now running on Node.JS under the PM2 process manager and listening on port 4000.